d2s/Documentation/docs/DIYNAS.md

 - [NAS4free](http://www.nas4free.org/) or
 - [FreeNAS](http://www.freenas.org/)

 Both NAS4Free and FreeNAS 11 is built on FreeBSD 11.x.
-FreeNAS11 was [released](https://forums.freenas.org/index.php?threads/freenas-11-0-released.55327/) in June 2017.
+FreeNAS 11 was [released](https://forums.freenas.org/index.php?threads/freenas-11-0-released.55327/) in June 2017.

 [ZFS](https://en.wikipedia.org/wiki/ZFS) is an important part of my NAS.
 ZFS was developed by Sun Microsystems as part of OpenSolaris.
 [OpenZFS](http://open-zfs.org/wiki/Main_Page) is now the main developer of the open source ZFS used in FreeBSD and Linux (and other OS as well).

 For some time (about 6 months) I have used NAS4Free.
 Release 11.0.0.4.4040 of NAS4Free caused me some troubles.
 Ssh connections was broken and after upgrading I was not able to connect to the server by `ssh`.
 Without `ssh` RsyncOSX does not work.
 There is also an issue about ssh and NAS4Free.
 From time to time the NAS4Free server did not accept `ssh` connections.
-Ssh was not broken prior to release of 11.0.0.4.4040, but there were some unresolved issues.
+Ssh was not broken prior to release of 11.0.0.4.4040, and I did not manage to resolve the issues.

 ### Time to test FreeNAS